brandur/sorg/content/nanoglyphs/032-hook-toil.md

 This is at least partly a historical anomaly.
 The webhook senders were written in Ruby and only single threaded.
 That combined with the fact that each Ruby process was around 1 GB of memory (see [Stripe-flavored Ruby in 027](/nanoglyphs/027-15-minutes#stripe-ruby) for more info) meant that the webhook sending fleet had a very fixed sending capacity, and was vastly overprovisioned at great expense so that it had the capacity to deal with spikes in demand.
 Even Ruby's pseudo-threads would've helped the situation because the senders were spending almost all their time I/O-bound, but there was always enough fear in the air around the safety of using threads in a mature Ruby stack that had spent so many years without them, that we never turned them on.
 It was a product of its time, and if it'd been written even five years later, it's reasonably likely that a lot of these mistakes would've been avoided -- less memory overhead, and with a better parallel story.

 More than a few times, a single large customer would have an endpoint go down, having the effect of a huge number of messages getting queued for retry, and with each attempt taking 30 seconds before finally timing out.
-The end effect is that not only were messages to that single user disrupted, but to all users as the shared webhook infrastructure suddenly had much more work to do.
+With a big enough user, not only were messages to that single user disrupted, but for all users as the shared webhook infrastructure suddenly had much more work to do.

-Over the years this was shored up in various ways -- the error-prone home-grown queueing infrastructure was replaced with Kafka, a sharding system was introduced so that not everyone was affected by a single shard in bad shape, the retry schedule was revamped for better economy, and dead endpoints were identified more quickly.
+Over the years this was shored up in various ways -- the error-prone home-grown queueing infrastructure was replaced with Kafka (with a slightly-less error-prone home-grown abstraction on top), a sharding system was introduced so that not everyone was affected by a single shard in bad shape, the retry schedule was revamped for better economy, and dead endpoints were identified more quickly.
 But over the intervening years, a lot of blood and tears was lost to the name of webhooks.
-Changing anything in the original system was harder than it sounds -- Stripe is so serious about backwards compatibility that even reducing the timeout from 30 seconds to something more reasonable was consider a breaking change and had to be eased out.
+Changing anything in the original system was harder than it sounds -- Stripe is so serious about backwards compatibility that even reducing the timeout from 30 seconds to something more reasonable was considered a breaking change and had to be eased out.

 ---